The 50 Essential Trader Joe's Foods

 Japanese Style Fried Rice

-Another gem from Joe's apparent travels to the East, this is perhaps the most satisfyingly simple of all the pan-Asian fare in the freezer.
-The lightly oiled rice is packed with edamame (just the beans, no pod weirdo), julienned carrots, protein-packing tofu, and, most crucially, hijiki seaweed, which adds a completely different profile to what many associate with garden-variety takeout fried rice.
+This is perhaps the most satisfyingly simple of all the pan-Asian fare in the freezer.
+The lightly oiled rice is packed with edamame, julienned carrots, protein-packing tofu, and, most crucially, hijiki seaweed, which adds a completely different profile to what many associate with garden-variety takeout fried rice.
 It's layered.
 It's thoughtfully composed.
 Balanced.
 Dare we say it's almost restaurant quality?
 We won't say.
 It's rude to talk with your mouth full of seaweed strands.

 Charles Shaw Wines

 Two-Buck Chuck might have become Three-Buck Chuck since debuting in 2002, but the fact remains that the chain offers up perfectly drinkable wine for less than the price of bottled water.
 The line has become the stuff of legend, raising the profile of cheap wine and making the idea of a low-budget wine party even more feasible than a kegger for cash-strapped folks who want to pop some corks without being snooty.
 It has done more to generate the taste for good(ish) wine than any other budget bottle.
 It's got an interesting history that you can read all about right here... preferably by candlelight with a nice bottle of red.